scristobal/load-image-bytes-with-rust-and-web-assembly-and-no-canvas-/README.md

 # Load ImageData with Rust and Web Assembly (no canvas involved)

-A quick experiment and benchmark to try get the raw RGBA pixels of a PNG using:
+A quick experiment to get raw pixels of a PNG using:

 1. compiling Rust into `wasm-bindgen`
 1. with WebGL2 API